jayfalls/easy-menus-plus/Readme.md

 * Render Scale for 3D Scenes
 * Anti Aliasing (MSAA / TAA)

-The menu emits a `close` `signal` when closed.
-With this architecture the parent node decides what to do when the options menu is closed.

-# How to use
-* Add the `res://addons/MenuTemplates/Nodes/menu_templates_manager.tscn` scene to the autoload of your project.
-* For the Audio Sliders to work properly you need to create 2 Audio Buses one called `SFX` and the other called `Music` in your audio bus layout file

 # Upcoming Features
 * Mobile support
 * Transitions & Loading screens with presets